frenchfulton94/neighborhood-map-udacity-project/README.md

 3. Tap an event on the list view or the marker to view more information.
 4. Press the event in the list view or the `x` button to close the infoWindow
 5. Type in the search bar to filter through events

+## For Review
+1. Open terminal and change the current directory to the project directory
+2. Run `python -m SimpleHTTPServer 3000`
+3. Go to Chrome and type `http://localhost:3000/`